-Many graduate schools offering research degrees will have their own pre-application process, entry requirements and application due dates.
+Many graduate schools offering research courses will have their own pre-application process, entry requirements and application due dates.
 Check the entry requirements for the course you're applying for.

 English language requirements

-If you've completed an undergraduate degree in the last two years, where the degree was entirely taught and assessed in English, typically you'll satisfy English language requirements.
+If you've completed an undergraduate course in the last two years, where the course was entirely taught and assessed in English, typically you'll satisfy English language requirements.

 If your offer is conditional on meeting the University's English language requirements you can use TOEFL, IELTS,Pearson Test of English (academic tests) or Cambridge English, Advanced/Certificate in Advanced English (CAE) to meet the University's English language requirements.

-You'll need to satisfy the requirements in one sitting within 24 months of the proposed start date of your degree.
+You'll need to satisfy the requirements in one sitting within 24 months of the proposed start date of your course.